aseemmth/Twitter-Analysis/README.md

 # Twitter-Analysis

-I am glad to share my project on Scholastic Report of Students based on Machine Learning Algorithms as a Data Analyst Intern at ShapeAI.
+I am glad to share my project on twitter analysis based on Machine Learning Algorithms as a Data Analyst Intern at ShapeAI.